Agathis macrophylla: Description

-It is a large evergreen tree, reaching 40 m in height and 3 m in diameter.
+It is a large tree, reaching 40 m in height and 3 m in diameter.
 It possesses the mottled, shedding bark that is characteristic of other kauri species.
 Young trees are narrow and conic in shape, but begin to grow a wider, deeper canopy after attaining a trunk diameter of 30–50 cm.
 In mature specimens, the trunk is generally straight or slightly tapered and clear for 15–20 m before branching into a spreading canopy up to 35 m in diameter.
 The root system is deep and strong, and the trees are highly wind resistant.

 The leaves are green and glossy, elliptical to lanceolate, 7–15 cm long and 2–4 cm wide.
 They are borne on short petioles and held in a decussate pairs, but twisted so they lie in one plane.
 Leaves in the shade, of juvenile trees, and of individuals growing in wetter regions, tend to be larger.

 Male cones of A. macrophylla are elliptical and measure roughly 2–5 cm long at pollen shed.
 The short pollen cones help distinguish this species from related Agathis species.
 Female (seed) cones are globular, 8–13 cm across, and are borne on short woody stalks.
 The majority of the cone crop matures early to mid February, as the cones turn brown and release the winged seeds, which are small, flattened, and attached to a wing about 3.5 cm in length.
 Wind dispersal is very efficient; seeds have been known to travel tens of kilometres in the wind, and may even travel hundreds of kilometres during the tropical cyclones that occur frequently in the species' range.